Ducky Hemp

-William H. "Ducky" Hemp (December 27, 1862 – March 3, 1923) was a professional baseball player whose career spanned seven seasons.
+William H. "Ducky" Hemp (December 27, 1862 – March 3, 1923) was an American professional baseball player whose career spanned seven seasons.
 Hemp played two of those seven seasons in Major League Baseball.
 Over his major league career, Hemp compiled a batting average of .214 with 25 hits, 2 doubles, 2 triples, 5 RBIs, and 4 stolen bases.

 Professional career

 Louisville Colonels

 Before entering the major leagues, Hemp played in the minors with the Memphis Reds of the Southern League in 1885, and later the Wichita Braves of the Western League in 1887.
 With the Braves, Ducky was noted as a fan favorite, and his nickname "Ducky" was given to him while he played with the Braves.
 Hemp would later become the first player from the Braves to play in the majors.
 Later in 1887, Hemp joined the major league Louisville Colonels.
 In 1 game with the Colonels, Hemp got 1 hit, 1 run, 1 double, and 1 base on balls in 4 plate appearances.
 He played the entire game in the outfield as well.